 While Emotional Support Animals are not granted access under the ADA, the ACAA does allow them to fly with their owners.
 However, there are special requirements for flying with an Emotional Support Animal (ESA).

 Keep in mind that federal law does not mention Service Dogs in Training (SDiT) or grant them access under the ADA.
 Access rights for Service Dogs in Training is determined by the state you reside in.
 Check your state laws before planning trips if you’re traveling with an SDiT.
-The laws of the state where the airport you originate in is located will determine your Service Dog in Training’s access rights under ADA and the ACAA.
+The laws of the state where the airport you originate in is located will determine your Service Dog in Training’s access rights, if they have any.

 The easiest way to seamlessly move through security is to either send your partner’s gear through the xray and walk your partner through separately from yourself on only an “airport leash,” or one without metal hardware that will alarm OR to use the minimum amount of gear necessary so the pat down for your partner is quick and easy.
 You do NOT have to remove your partner’s gear unless you’d like to.